dsaw/MyCodingDocs/JS/YDKJS_Scopes&Closures.md

        * Eg: `with(obj) { a:4; b:5};` - If the object doesn't have the given property, then normal LHS lookup is done.
 Those properties will be defined in the global scope.
        * It is meant to be used as a shorthand for property references.
   * ### Pitfalls of dynamic scope changing
     * Using above constructs results in  reduced performance.
 Compiler uses optimizations when standard lexical scoping is used to speed up processing.
-However, whith the above it has to drop them and analyze code at runtime for scope changes.
+However, with the above it has to drop them and analyze code at runtime for scope changes.
 * Function vs Block scope.
+  * Javascript has both function and block based scope.
+  * Hiding of identifiers in different scope is based on the application of the least privilege principle.